benaug/Jolly-Seber-N-Prior-DA/README.md

 Simulation from the transition distribution uses the same factorization.
 First, cell $c=(j,k)$ is selected according to $u_{i,g,c}$.
 Conditional on the selected cell, the $x$ and $y$ coordinates are drawn independently from their univariate normal movement distributions truncated to the corresponding cell boundaries.
 The conditional coordinate densities contain the factors $1/a^x_{i,g,j}$ and $1/a^y_{i,g,k}$, which cancel the corresponding availability probabilities in the cell-selection probability and recover the continuous transition density above.
 Thus, the two-stage procedure produces an exact draw from the continuous movement distribution without requiring rejection sampling within the selected cell.

 This implementation also stores movement quantities that can be reused across MCMC calculations until one of their inputs changes.
 In particular, the one-dimensional availability distributions depend on the previous activity center and movement scale but not on the resource-selection coefficient, so they can be reused when updating $\beta^{\mathrm{RSF}}$.
-The normalizing constant can likewise be reused for repeated evaluations of the movement density while its inputs remain unchanged.
+Further, for each individual, the normalizing constant for the transition into occasion $g$ can be reused when updating its activity center on occasion $g$.
 These features reduce repeated normal-CDF calculations and normalization operations during MCMC at the cost of additional memory use.
 Finally, conditioning the activity center model on $z^{\mathrm{super}}$ removes the need to maintain latent trajectories for individuals outside the superpopulation, reducing unnecessary movement calculations and allowing larger, better-mixing RW updates of $\sigma_{\mathrm{move}}$ because those inactive trajectories do not contribute to its likelihood.

 10. **JS-SCR-Dcov-mobileAC-patchy**